Privacy Policy

 Cookies are pieces of information that may be transferred to your computer’s memory when you visit a website for record keeping purposes.
 Most internet browsers are set to accept cookies.
 However, if you do not wish to receive any cookies you may set your internet browser to refuse cookies or to notify you when a cookie is sent.
 (Each browser is different so check the “Help” menu of your browser to learn how to change your cookie preferences).

-We may use cookies to provide us with aggregate (anonymous) information on how people use our website and to help us know what they find interesting and useful on our website.
-We do not link this information back to your identity or other information that you have provided to us.
-We do not store any information that identifies you inside cookies.
+We may use cookies to provide us with aggregate information on how people use our website and to help us know what they find interesting and useful on our website.

 Use of personal information

-• To send you marketing and promotional communications [for Business Purposes and/or with your Consent].
-We and/or our third party marketing partners may use the personal information you send to us for our marketing purposes, if this is in accordance with your marketing preferences.
-You can opt-out of our marketing emails at any time (see the ‘Your rights and preferences’ section above).
+Where we and/or our third party marketing partners may use the personal information you send to us for our marketing purposes, we will only do so in accordance with your marketing preferences.
+You can opt-out of our marketing emails at any time by following the instructions within the email or by contacting us using the details provided at the end of this policy.

 Disclosure of Personal Information